sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/index.md

 Add `-e DISABLE_OBSERVABILITY=true` to your docker run command

+## Starting in Postgres restore mode

+In order to restore a Postgres backup, you need to start on an empty database and prevent all other Sourcegraph services from starting.
+You can do this by adding `-e PGRESTORE=true` to your `docker run` command.
+This will start only the Postgres system and allow you to perform a restore, once it is done, simply remove that parameter from your docker command.

+The database is only accessible from within the container, to perform a restore you will need to copy the required files to the container and then execute the restore commands from within the container using `docker exec`.

+You can find examples of this procedure for `docker-compose` in our [docker-compose migration docs](../docker-compose/migrate.md).

 ## Insiders build

 To test new development builds of Sourcegraph (triggered by commits to `main`), change the tag to `insiders` in the `docker run` command.